clairedavid/ml_in_hep/_sources/week1/warmup_1D_learningR.md

   name: lec02_3_smaller_steps
   width: 80%
 ---
 .
-Here the step size is reduced at the next iteration of the gradient descent, even if $\alpha$ remains constant. <sub>Image from the author</sub>
+The step size is reduced at the next iteration of the gradient descent,
+even if $\alpha$ remains constant. <sub>Image from the author</sub>
  ```

 ## Learning Rate and Divergence